ibexa/documentation-user/docs/customer_management/build_customer_portal.md

 ## Add multiple pages

 You can have multiple Customer Portal pages available in one Customer Portal by adding them under one Customer Portal container.
-If company members have sufficient `content/read` Policies and have the portal assigned to their Customer Group, they will see the changes in the left menu.
+If company members have sufficient `content/read` policies and have the portal assigned to their customer group, they will see the changes in the left menu.

 ![Multiple pages in one portal](img/cp_multiple_pages.png)